 Honorary President Lin Xiang Xiong (Global Chinese Arts & Culture Society)

-Project manager, Exhibitions and Communication, Marie-Cécile Berdaguer
+Project Manager Marie-Cécile Berdaguer

-General Coordination Katarina Jansdottir
+Project Coordination Katarina Jansdottir

 Research and Mediation Aurore Nerrinck

 Arts and Pedagogy Margherita Poli